-- A loan in exchange for a note that requires the payment of interest at the applicable federal rate. - An additional payment.
+- · A loan in exchange for a note that requires the payment of interest at the applicable federal rate. - · An additional payment in an amount equal to the forgone interest.

 The additional payment is treated as a gift, dividend, contribution to capital, payment of compensation, or other payment, depending on the substance of the transaction.